 For those who don’t like to cook, Adams said Dallas-Fort Worth has a plethora of restaurants that offer vegan fare.
 In addition to Spiral Diner, Be Raw, Loving Hut, Reverie Bakeshop and Stir Crazy Baked Goods, you can also find vegan items on the menus of most Asian restaurants.
 She added that the high-end restaurants tend to be accommodating if you call ahead.
 But even at restaurant chains, you can be creative.

-Right, Nachos Supremo from the all-vegan Spiral Diner, which has locations in Dallas and Fort Worth.
+Above, Nachos from the all-vegan Spiral Diner, which has locations in Dallas and Fort Worth.
 Below, vegan pies from Reverie Bakeshop in Richardson.

 “Even when I went to CiCi’s pizza, I could get the deep dish pizza and leave the cheese off,” she said.
 “Now other places have vegan cheese.”